FAQ: Can I Hike in My Running Shoes?

 And when you’re carrying a fully-loaded backpack, you may find that the added weight means you need a more stable and supportive pair of shoes than normal.
 That’s why “backpacking boots” are in a category of their own.

 Best of both worlds: hiker sneakers

 Not every hike is a seven-day trek through shale-covered hills.
 Sometimes you just need a pair of supportive shoes designed with the trail in mind.
-Part hiking boot and part trail runner, our KEEN hiker sneakers are the best of both worlds.
+Part hiking boot and part trail runner (great for faster hiking), our KEEN hiker sneakers are the best of both worlds.
 Lighter weight than our heavy-duty hiking boots but more durable and grippy than lots of running shoes, these hikers are a versatile option for all sorts of terrain.

 For a lightweight, waterproof option that’s super comfortable and flexible, check out our women’s and men’s Tempo Flex hiker sneakers.
 They have our KEEN.BELLOWS FLEX technology for a super-bendy feel.
 Both styles come equipped with our trail-hugging KEEN.ALL-TERRAIN rubber outsole for amazing traction.
 Other fan-fave options include the men's Venture and women's Terradora hikers.

 Our feet are complex machines, maintaining balance and stability through three anchoring points (it's called the "foot tripod").
 If all three spots are supported, feet fully contact the ground with every step, staying nice and comfy out on the trail.
 Whatever shoes you wear should support your heel, the base of your big toe, and the base of your pinky toe.

 And if you think you could use a pair of hiking boots after all, but you aren’t sure where to start, check out our guide on how to find a perfect-fitting pair of hiking boots.

 Support of a hiker.
 Comfort of a sneaker.